 It's only a 30 minute flight to the island of Graciosa, where we will stay at a great hotel for the next 3 nights.
 We plan to take 3 pelagics out to the deepwater Bank of Fortune over these next few days (weather depending).
 Our primary target will be Monteiro's Storm-Petrel, a species that until recently was thought to be 'an odd' Band-rumped (Madeiran) Storm-Petrel and only breeds in summer on the islets of Praia and Baixo located just off Graciosa.
 Over these two days we are sure to see this species during our 7 hour afternoon pelagics as they frequent our 'chum slick'.
 We will also get to see our first Cory's Shearwaters and Azores Gulls, the endemic Atlantis race of Yellow-legged Gulls, and maybe Sooty Tern, whilst Bulwer's Petrel is uncommon in these waters and Barolo Shearwater is a distinct possibility as they breed in the Azores.
 The 'cherry on the cake' would be the appearance of a Swinhoe's Storm-Petrel, as this is possibly the best place anywhere in the Western Palearctic to see this enigmatic and mysterious bird.
 And let's not forget that birding in these far-flung remote waters could well throw up a major rairity too!
 There are also a number of cetaceans possible, including Cuvier's Beaked Whale, Short-finned Pilot Whale, Spotted and Common Dolphins amongst others.
 Nights in Graciosa.

-We will spend as long as it takes to see this endemic, but there are a number of other resident endemic subspecies we should probably try and see just in case they are split in the future.
+We will spend most of the day to see this endemic, but there are a number of other resident endemic subspecies we should probably try and see just in case they are split in the future.
 These include Common Buzzard (insularum shared with Canary Islands), Common Woodpigeon (azorica), Grey Wagtail (patriciae), Common Blackbird (azorensis), Goldcrest (azoricus) and Common Chaffinch (moreletti).
 There are some other common species present, as well as a good chance of Roseate Tern, Atlantic Canary and Common Waxbill.
-Nights in São Miguel.